Shaurya-1729/BITS-Goa-Tennis-Fitness-Tracker/README.md

 # BITS Goa Tennis Fitness Tracker

-A web-based fitness tracking and leaderboard platform developed for the BITS Goa Tennis Team to encourage accountability, consistency, and healthy competition throughout the semester.
+A web-based fitness tracking and leaderboard platform developed for the BITS Goa Tennis Team to encourage fitness, accountability, consistency, and healthy competition throughout the semester.

 ## Overview